Tolka Park: Shelbourne F.C.

+In June 2022, legendary Italian Dj Mauro Picotto played an exclusive set in the club bar after a Shelbourne home match.

+Over 1,000 Shels fans watched their side win the 2024 League of Ireland Premier Division on three big screens on the final day of the season as the club was officially only allocated 300 tickets for the final match in Derry.

+On the opening day of the 2025 League of Ireland Premier Division season, the Tolka Park floodlights failed at half-time against Derry City.
+The issue was eventually resolved with the second half starting approximately 50 minutes late.

+In September 2025, Tolka Park staged a UEFA Youth League tie for the first time when Shelbourne defeated North Macedonia side Rabotnicki 5:0.

+While Shelbourne's senior teams have been playing at Tolka Park, they have won 8 League of Ireland Men's Premier Division titles, 6 FAI Cups, 2 League of Ireland Women's Premier Divisions and 2 FAI Women's Cups.
+The 2025 season was the men's side sixty-first season and the women's side seventh season playing home league games in Tolka Park.
+The men's side have played 24 home UEFA club competition games in Tolka.

 Shamrock Rovers F.C.

 In 1987, the then owners of Shamrock Rovers, the Kilcoyne family, attempted to move the club to Tolka Park.
 Rovers played there for a season, but the games were boycotted by some of their fans, who were trying to save Glenmalure Park from demolition.

 Rovers returned to the ground in 1996 which they rented for a time from Shelbourne on and off (1996–1999, 2001–2002, 2004–2005 and 2006–2008) while Tallaght Stadium was being developed.
 They eventually moved into the Tallaght Stadium in 2009.
-Rovers' home tie against Sligo Rovers during the 2009 season was moved to Tolka Park amid safety concerns due to construction on site at Tallaght before the club friendly against Real Madrid.
+Rovers' home tie against Sligo Rovers during the 2009 season was moved to Tolka Park amid safety concerns due to construction on-site at Tallaght before the club friendly against Real Madrid.
+During their time in Tolka, the Hoops played three European ties at the venue, against Omonia Nicosia in the 1987–88 European Cup, against Altay in the 1998 UEFA Intertoto Cup, and against Djurgården in the 2002–03 UEFA Cup.